netsampler/goflow2/docs/templates.md

   * Close should stop background work and flush/persist any pending state.

 The decoder is not aware of the "router" and uses the template system.
-The pipe system (handles packet processing) uses the registry to provide the decoder with the correct template system and calls `Start()` on the pipe to initialize registry background work.
+The pipe system (handles packet processing) uses the registry to provide the decoder with the correct template system; the top-level application is responsible for calling `Registry.Start()` to initialize background work (for example in `cmd/goflow2/main.go`).

     +------------------------+     +------------------------+
     |      Registry A        | --> |      Registry B        |